dsolesvik/library/docs/aerodrome/Dubai/gmc.md

     For traffic parked on stand C62, C63 and C64, before issuing pushback instruction, GMC 2 must coordinate the pushback with GMC 1 to avoid blocking J1 for Code F traffic.

-### 4.2.5 Dual runway 12R departure pushback procedures
+### 4.2.5 Dual runway 12R pushback procedures
 When departing 12R, aircraft south of 12L shall push in the appropriate direction to give the shortest taxi possible to the standard departure point on 12R.

 Aircraft on aprons E and Q shall be instructed to push in the appropriate direction that will allow the shortest taxi time to holding point N2.

 ### 4.2.6 Single runway pushback procedures
-During single runway operations, aircraft shall be pushed back in the most convenient direction to join the appropriate taxi route as provided in 3.3 for the respective runway mode.
+During single runway operations, aircraft shall be pushed back in the most convenient direction to join the appropriate taxi route as provided in 4.3 for the respective runway mode.

-## 4.3 Departure taxi procedures
+## 4.3 Taxi procedures
-### 4.3.1 General departure taxi procedures
+### 4.3.1 General procedures
 Departing aircraft from aprons F, B and D are usually taxied out using the taxiways closest to the concourses (U, W, Y, Z).
 The only exception to this is code F (A380/B747-8) traffic departing from apron B which must taxi using J and must not be allowed to taxi on U, W or Y.

-!!! info
+!!! important
     Where aircraft are taxied to runway holding points, transfer of control to AIR shall be made early enough such that the aircraft is not required to stop its taxi.
 For traffic taxiing between GMC areas of responsibility, aircraft should be handed off early enough to ensure a non-stop taxi, provided no conflicts are anticipated.

 !!! example
     **Pilot**: "Dubai Ground, UAE7TR, request taxi."